No. 19 San Diego St tops Nevada 77-70, moves into MW final - WHIZ News

 LAS VEGAS (AP) — Matt Mitchell had 24 points and eight rebounds to lead No. 19 San Diego State to a 77-70 victory over Nevada on Friday in the Mountain West Tournament semifinals.

 The Aztecs (22-4) advanced to their fourth straight conference championship, and seventh in eight years.
-San Diego State will make its 14th appearance in the Mountain West title game, where it will play the winner of Friday’s late game between Utah State and Colorado State.
+San Diego State will make its 14th appearance in the Mountain West title game, where it will play Utah State, a 62-50 winner over Colorado State.

 “We found a way to make enough timely plays to get a win and get back into the championship game in the Mountain West,” San Diego State coach Brian Dutcher said.